rereadgames/unity-hooks/README.md

 Requires Python 3.5.
 Do a `pip install -r requirements.txt` to get the dependencies.

+For Windows/Gitbash users the default python3 installation will not add a "python3" executable to the path.
+To add one yourself simply ensure that the python3 installation directory is on the path and add a symbolic link from "python.exe" to "python3.exe" as such:

+cd [python installation dir]
+mklink "python3.exe" "python.exe"

+The result should be a link file called "python3.exe" in the python installation directory pointing at "python.exe".

 Run `install-hooks.sh`/`install-hooks.bat` from within the repository you wish to add the hooks to.